madhuri-15/66DaysOfData/#02/README.md

 As we need a candidate with all three skills, we only select candidates with count three using the `HAVING` clause.

 ```
-SELECT
+SELECT candidate_id
+FROM  candidates
+WHERE skill IN ('Python', 'Tableau', 'PostgreSQL')
+GROUP BY
     candidate_id
-FROM
-    candidates
-GROUP BY candidate_id
+HAVING
-HAVING COUNT(skill) = 3
+    COUNT(skill) = 3
 ORDER BY candidate_id;
 ```